tls-md/tls-md/TLS/Concepts/PIERCE.md

 CUT a HOLE THROUGH SOMETHING, USING A SHARP THING.
 # Criteria and general notes
 ## Old Chinese Criteria
-1. The current general word for piercing anything is cì 刺, which also typically refers to stabbing and piercing something, usually inorder to damage it.
+1. The current general word for piercing anything is cì [[刺]], which also typically refers to stabbing and piercing something, usually inorder to damage it.
-2. Guàn 貫 is to make a hole in the middle of something so as to be able to string it up.
+2. Guàn [[貫]] is to make a hole in the middle of something so as to be able to string it up.
-3. Chuān 穿 refers to piercing something so as to make a hole in it.
+3. Chuān [[穿]] refers to piercing something so as to make a hole in it.
-4. Xiàn 陷 refers to piercing something so as to get to the inside of it.
+4. Xiàn [[陷]] refers to piercing something so as to get to the inside of it.
 ## Modern Chinese Criteria
 刺穿 is a current modern word for piercing something.
 戳穿 is a slightly more formal or literary word referring to piercing.